 Setting up a new kitchen has taught me many things.
 It takes longer than you think.
-It is more complicated than it first appears.
+It is more complicated than it first appears, especially when you plan to cater for events.
 Brand new stainless steel panelling comes wrapped in a protective plastic film.
 The plastic film needs to be removed before you can start cooking.

 Plastic film is bulky and creates a lot of rubbish.

 Too much for the new bins that just got delivered.

 I offered to assist in this situation by taking a large bag of rubbish home from the kitchen to deposit in our bin.
 It wouldn't fit in my bin either, and so it sat forlornly round the side of my house.

 The other day it was garbage truck day.
 I was just about to walk the junior recipe testers to school when the garbage truck rolled through our street.
 In that moment, what I assumed to be a brilliant idea struck me.
 I grabbed the rubbish bag, instructed the juniors to wait at the top of the driveway and dashed across the road in front of the garbage truck.